matteocrippa/awesome-swift/README.md

 * [BWWalkthrough](https://github.com/ariok/BWWalkthrough) - A class to build custom walkthroughs for your iOS App.
 * [CharacterText](https://github.com/android1989/CharacterText) - perform fx on UILabel.
 * [ENSwiftSideMenu](https://github.com/evnaz/ENSwiftSideMenu) - sliding side menu.
+* [DKChainableAnimationKit](https://github.com/Draveness/DKChainableAnimationKit) - Easy to read and write chainable animations in Swift.
 * [Few.swift](https://github.com/joshaber/Few.swift) - Views as functions of their state.
 * [FloatLabelFields](https://github.com/FahimF/FloatLabelFields) - text entry controls which contain a built-in title/label so that you don't have to add a separate title for each field.
 * [FloatRatingView](https://github.com/strekfus/FloatRatingView) - floating rating system.